Aerius Side Effects

 Note: This document contains side effect information about desloratadine.
-Some of the dosage forms included on this document may not apply to the brand name Aerius.
+Some of the dosage forms listed on this page may not apply to the brand name Aerius.

 Applies to desloratadine: oral tablet, oral tablet disintegrating.

 Along with its needed effects, desloratadine (the active ingredient contained in Aerius) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.